choguun/choguun/README.md

 ### Hi there 👋

-I am a web3 builder and full-stack blockchain developer. typescript, reactjs, solidity, and rust.
+I am a web3 builder and full-stack blockchain developer. typescript, reactjs, solidity, rust, and move.

 - 📫 How to reach me: https://twitter.com/c4_eth
 - 📫 How to reach me: https://t.me/c4eth